 \subsection{Proportions of Cepheids in the first, second, and third crossing}

-Since different SFHs favour different timestamps of birth, the choice of the SFH impacts the number of Cepheids on different IS crossings.
+Since different SFHs favor different time stamps of birth, the choice of the SFH impacts the number of Cepheids on different IS crossings.
 The shape of the IS also impacts the number of Cepheids on different IS crossings, because it affects the time that stars spend inside the IS, but this effect is much smaller.
 Finally, the metallicity correlates with the sizes of blue loops and, consequently, the proportions of Cepheids on different IS crossings.
-The combination of all three factors results in different percentages of IS1, IS2 and IS3 Cepheids, shown in Fig. \ref{fig:CepProportions}.
+The combination of all three factors results in different percentages of IS1, IS2 and IS3 Cepheids, shown in Figure \ref{fig:CepProportions}.
 Not only primaries (blue areas in the plot) but also secondaries (red areas) can become Cepheids, although this scenario is much rarer.
-In such cases, companions to secondary Cepheids are more evolved Asymptotic Giant Branch (AGB) stars or compact objects: white dwarfs (WD) or neutron stars (NS), and they are described in more detail in Section \ref{subsec:compan}.
+In such cases, the companions to secondary Cepheids are more-evolved asymptotic giant branch (AGB) stars or compact objects: white dwarfs (WD) or neutron stars (NS), and they are described in more detail in Section \ref{subsec:compan}.

 Cepheids on their first crossing, i.e. traversing the Hertzsprung Gap, are short-lived and therefore expected to be extremely scarce in the observational data.
-In our synthetic populations the percentage of the IS1 Cepheids can vary from negligible to prevalent, depending on the choice of SFH, IS, and metallicity.
+In our synthetic populations, the percentage of the IS1 Cepheids can vary from negligible to prevalent, depending on the choice of SFH, IS, and metallicity.
 In some variants (e.g. a MW population generated from parallel IS and uniform SFH), IS1 Cepheids---despite being short-lived---are much more abundant than IS2+3 Cepheids, and therefore could be observed more frequently.

-However, this phenomenon arises from the fact that theoretical models of stellar evolution for metal-rich stars of masses below $\sim 3.5\,\msun$ fail to render extensive blue loops.
+However, this phenomenon arises from the fact that the theoretical models of stellar evolution for metal-rich stars of masses below $\sim 3.5\,\msun$ fail to render extensive blue loops.
 Consequently, such stars cross the IS only once in the Hertzsprung Gap, which actually creates a deficiency of IS2+3 crossers.
 This issue has been approached by many authors \citep[e.g.][and references therein]{xu04}, but remains unresolved despite the evidence for the existence of short-period IS2+3 Cepheids \citep{turner06,rodgiguez-segovia21}.